micnncim/kubectl-reveal/README.md

 # kubectl-reveal-secret

-`kubectl-reveal-secret` is a kubectl plugin that reveals Kubernetes Secret data to allow you see raw data.
+`kubectl-reveal-secret` is a kubectl plugin that reveals Kubernetes Secret data to allow you to see raw data.

 ## Requirements